2024 Action Days: Join Us in Urging Congress to Help Children with Cancer

-A new report published in Neuro-Oncology exposes an alarming reality for children, adolescents, and families facing pediatric brain cancer across the country.
+A 2022 report published in Neuro-Oncology exposes an alarming reality for children, adolescents, and families facing pediatric brain cancer across the country.
 The Pediatric Brain Tumor Foundation (PBTF) funded this first-of-its-kind statistical report by the Central Brain Tumor Registry of the United States (CBTRUS) to increase understanding of the scope and severity of this childhood disease.

 “This report from CBTRUS validates what the Pediatric Brain Tumor Foundation has been saying for years: Pediatric cancer demands more attention and a greater investment in the development of new treatments and resources for patient families,” says Courtney Davies, PBTF President and CEO.
 “Pediatric brain cancer trends are moving in the opposite direction of those for adults because childhood cancer does not receive the same level of attention, research, or financial commitment as adult cancers.
 The research community, pharmaceutical companies, healthcare policymakers, and funders must do more.
 Kids’ lives are at stake.”